francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   - $p_j$ is shared.
   - The method that has been called expects shared (possibly borrowed) arguments in positions $i$ and $j$.
 - The resulting context is constructed in the following way:
-  - Paths passed to the method and their sup-paths are removed from the initial context.
+  - Paths passed to the method and their super-paths are removed from the initial context.
   - A list of annotated paths (in which a the same path may appear twice) in constructed by mapping passed paths according to the "passing" ($~>$) rules.
   - The obtained list is normalized and added to the context.